Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/5-XCMP-and-Blockspace/1-XCMP_Slides.md

 Parachains include an `hrmp_watermark` in their `ValidationResult` indicating a relay-chain block number.

 This tells the relay chain state that the parachain has processed all messages from all inbound channels with `sent_at <= hrmp_watermark`.

 ---

-## Using Messaging in Practice

-This lesson is meant to communicate the underlying protocols and mechanics by which messages are sent and received.

-In practice, using these mechanisms in a parachain with Cumulus is simple and is abstracted by Cumulus pallets & XCM utilities, covered in the next lessons.

----